 Just what it sounds like.
 Fill up a sink or container with cold water, add a couple drops of detergent, and throw in your garment.
 Gently swirl the clothing in the sink for a minute or two.
 Rinse thoroughly.
 Instead of wringing dry, lay out a towel, lay garment on top, and roll up the towel with the garment inside while applying pressure.
 Hang garment in an open area.

 Don’t use bleach or fabric softeners.
-Don't use oxi-clean or tide-to-go pens.
+Don't use stain removing pens (like OxiClean or Tide-To-Go pens).